e-picas/html5-quick-template/README.md

 You can overload internal settings defining a `$settings` array in your script, with all default settings entries or part of them.
 Please see the `SETTINGS` part in the `html5-quick-template.html.php` source file for a full list.

+The template is ready for internationalization and "left-to-right" languages (have a look at the `LN STRINGS` part in the source file).

 ### Documentation